Personal profile

 - Bilateral AFR programme (1X as project PI);

-- PRIDE DTU programme (3X as project PI).
+- PRIDE Doctoral Training Unit (DTU) programme (3X as project PI).

 - Luxembourg Personalized Medicine Consortium (PMC) pump prime funds (2X as PI);

-- The project partner of a EU Horizon Europe programme (COMMUTE).
+- The project partner of a EU Horizon Europe Health programme (COMMUTE) (2024).

 PhD Education and Postdoc Training:

-- PhD in Biology (cumulative thesis), Technical University of Braunschweig, Germany and the Helmholtz Centre for Infection Research (HZI) supervised by Prof. An-Ping Zeng.
+- PhD in Biology (cumulative thesis), Technical University of Braunschweig, Germany and the Helmholtz Centre for Infection Research (HZI) supervised by Prof. An-Ping Zeng (after completion of the Higher Education in Tianjin University, China).

 - Two-year early career training in infection and genetics, in Prof. Klaus Schughart's group at HZI.